rdkcentral/rdkb-halif-ethsw/docs/pages/EthSWHAlSpec.md

 ## Blocking calls

-EthSW HAL API's are expected to work synchronously and should complete within a time period commensurate with the complexity of the operation and in accordance with any relevant specification.
-Any calls that can fail due to the lack of a response should have a timeout period in accordance with any relevant documentation.
-The upper layers will call this API from a single thread context, this API should not suspend.
+Synchronous and Responsive: All APIs within this module should operate synchronously and complete within a reasonable timeframe based on the complexity of the operation.
+Specific timeout values or guidelines may be documented for individual API calls.

+Timeout Handling: To ensure resilience in cases of unresponsiveness, implement appropriate timeouts for API calls where failure due to lack of response is a possibility.
+Refer to the API documentation for recommended timeout values per function.

+Non-Blocking Requirement: Given the single-threaded environment in which these APIs will be called, it is imperative that they do not block or suspend execution of the main thread.
+Implementations must avoid long-running operations or utilize asynchronous mechanisms where necessary to maintain responsiveness.

 TODO:
-As we state that they should complete within a time period, we need to state what that time target is, and pull it from the spec if required.
-Define the timeout requirement.
+- Define API Timeout Requirements:
+   - For each EthSW HAL API, specify an appropriate timeout value based on the expected operation time and potential failure scenarios.
+   - Consider factors like network latency, hardware response times, and the complexity of the operation.
+   - If applicable, reference relevant specifications or industry standards for guidance on timeout durations.
+   - Document the default timeout values for each API clearly within the header file or accompanying documentation.

 ## Internal Error Handling

-All the EthSW HAL API's should return error synchronously as a return argument.
-HAL is responsible to handle system errors(e.g. out of memory) internally.
+Synchronous Error Handling: All APIs must return errors synchronously as a return value.
+This ensures immediate notification of errors to the caller.
+Internal Error Reporting: The HAL is responsible for reporting any internal system errors (e.g., out-of-memory conditions) through the return value.
+Focus on Logging for Errors: For system errors, the HAL should prioritize logging the error details for further investigation and resolution.

 ## Persistence Model

 There is no requirement for HAL to persist any setting information.
-Application/Client is responsible to persist any settings related to their implementation.

 # Nonfunctional requirements